algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 ![](../img/search-all.svg)

+### Acknowledgements

 This [StackOverflow answer](https://stackoverflow.com/questions/20616605/using-simd-avx-sse-for-tree-traversal) by Cory Nelson is where I took the permuted SIMD routine.

-The more you think about the name.
-"S-tree" and "S+ tree" respectively.
-There is a an obscure data structures in computer vision.
-We even have more claim to it than Boer had on B-tree: it is succinct, static, simd, my name, my surname.

 <!--